sylvainroussy/NeoBlogs/README.md

 But this graph is not sufficient, because we cannot retrieve next pointed endpoint for a switch.
 We need to build a circular linked list around the endpoints for each switch.

-Here the query for the back switch :
+Here the query for the back switch:

     MATCH (s2:SWITCH {name:"rear-switch"})
     MATCH (endpoint:ENDPOINT) WHERE endpoint.name=~"rear.*"